 As the course is school based you will have 2 placements; your host school, and a 6 week second school placement.
 We follow the ‘ABA’ model, meaning you start in your host school, complete your second school visit and then return to your host school.

-Whilst the course is a Primary (3-11) course, you will have the choice of choosing to specialise in 3-7 years (EYFS & KS1) or 5-11 years (KS1&2) or even 7-11 (KS2 only).
-Your teaching will take place within this chosen age range.
+Whilst the course is a Primary course, you will have the choice of choosing to specialise in 3-7 years (EYFS main placement & KS1 second placement) or 5-11 years (KS1&2).
+Your school teaching experiences will take place within this chosen age range.

 Please be aware that central training is in Lincoln, so if you live outside of this region you will need to travel to training.
 However, we do encourage trainees to car share where possible to save costs.